mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

 If everything worked, you should see a response from Akkoma-BE when visiting your domain.
 You may need to install frontends like Akkoma-FE and Admin-FE; refer to [this guide](../administration/CLI_tasks/frontend.md) on how to install them.

-If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errrors.
+If that didn't happen, try reviewing the installation steps, starting Akkoma in the foreground and seeing if there are any errors.

 {! support.include !}